-A meter is the base unit of length in the metric system, defined as the distance light travels in a vacuum in 1/299,792,458 of a second.
+A meter is the base unit of length in the metric system.
+It’s defined as the distance light travels in a vacuum in 1/299,792,458 of a second.
 Simple, right?

 A foot is a unit of length in the imperial system, equal to 12 inches or 0.3048 meters.
-It’s a bit more relatable for everyday use.
+Most people find it more intuitive than meters for day-to-day stuff.

 Meters are used widely in scientific and international contexts.
 They make sense for global standards and measurements.